My 12×13 Small Woodshop Layout

 The clamp rack and fastener area are located in the entryway of the woodshop.
 The floor space needs to be kept clear, so nothing else can be stored in this area.

-Clamps are stored on a DIY wood storage rack to the left of the door.
+Clamps are stored on a DIY wall-mounted rack to the left of the door.
 Fasteners (screws, nails, etc.) are stored to the right of the door.
 The fasteners are stored on shelves mounted between the wall studs.
 The shelves are just pieces of scrap wood.
 Pocket holes were drilled in the ends of the shelves and attached to the studs with pocket screws.

 Related: 7 Clever Clamp Storage Ideas for a Small Workshop